-SCDOT to replace High Hill creek bridge on Old Ebenezer Road
+SCDOT to replace High Hill Creek bridge on Old Ebenezer Road

-DARLINGTON, S.C. — The South Carolina Department of Transportation plans to replace the Ebenezer Road bridge over High Hill Creek in Darlington County.
+DARLINGTON — Work was expected to begin this week on a South Carolina Department of Transportation project to replace the Ebenezer Road bridge over High Hill Creek in Darlington County.

 The project will be done as part of the department’s 10-year strategic plan using gas-tax funding to improve the highway system after three decades of neglect.